HERMIT IN THE WOODS

 For those who are following a spiritual path or following the way of life as taught by Jesus Christ, the goal is to get off the wheel of karma or to paraphrase Christ, we must “die” to the natural world and immerse ourselves into the spiritual world.
 What this means is to take full responsibility for our lives and actions and STOP creating destiny or karma for ourselves.
 This is accomplished by “disengaging” from the 3rd dimensional world or what is referred to as the world of mammon.
 This is the realm of cause and effect; this is the realm of the physical body and ego-personality; this is the realm of action and reaction, and participating in that world creates destiny.

-The remedy for stopping the creation of destiny or karma and finding peace within is to: begin disengaging from the world by discerning and determining what is really meaningful and beneficial to your life; discover your spiritual nature by learning how to be quiet and still within; learn to distinguish what is true from what is not true in the world (learn to see with your heart); learn to perceive who you are separate from the ego-personality; find the center of light, love and peace within your heart of hearts.
+The remedy for stopping the creation of destiny or karma and finding peace within is to: begin disengaging from the world by discerning and determining what is really meaningful and beneficial to your life; discover your spiritual nature by learning how to be quiet and still within; learn to distinguish what is true from what is not true in the world (learn to “see-feel” with your heart); learn to perceive who you are separate from the ego-personality; find the center of light, love, and peace within your heart of hearts.
 Such a rare treasure is not casually gained, but requires unrequited determination and deep humility.
 When these are accomplished one can experience what it means to be in the Spirit.

 On the Origin of Marriage

-The origin of marriage between the masculine and feminine principles began with the “Big Bang” of Creation which could have been called the “Original Orgasm” of Creation.
+The origin of marriage between the masculine and feminine principles symbolically began with the “Big Bang” of Creation which could have been called the “Original Orgasm” of Creation.
 This divine and miraculous union between creative intelligence and the primeval matter of the universe consummated a marriage between the Father and Mother of Creation; this union established the archetypal pattern known as the law of gender which bonds the masculine and feminine principles of life throughout the universe.
 The One Consciousness became Two without actually dividing Itself (symbolized by yin/yang, the oldest symbol known).
 The masculine or father aspect of Creation manifested as conscious intelligence (omniscience) and the feminine or mother aspect of Creation manifested as the power of nature (matter, mater, mother) which we experience as the “fertile soil” or elemental substance of the universe as well as that of our physical bodies.
 The Two are still One as the Father-Mother of Creation… when intelligence (masculine) penetrated nature-matter (feminine), Creation began.

 Humans also were created in the image and likeness of the Father-Mother Creator; that is, we were created as son-daughters and as daughter-sons.
 Each one of us is comprised of the masculine-feminine principles, the active-passive polarities, and the love-wisdom expressions of consciousness.
 Another way to understand the active manifestation of the two-in-one duality is in our psychology or more specifically, in the articulation of feeling and desire which is common to both male and female but expressed differently.
 In life, men are driven first by their desires and secondly, by their feelings; whereas, women are driven first by their feelings and secondly, by their desires.
 Another way of saying this is that in the man the woman is hidden and in the woman the man is hidden.